Skip to main content

 Every workflow has these top-level fields:

 • max_budget — maximum cost in dollars for the entire run.
-If the run exceeds this, Gump stops.
+Optional.

 • steps — ordered list of steps to execute.